 Should I hire a lawyer to file my dangerous drug claim?

 Drug manufacturers have a lot at stake when faced with lawsuits alleging their medications are unsafe.
-Needless to say, they fight tooth and nail to disprove these allegations and deflect or avoid liability.
+Needless to say, they fight tooth and nail, backed by powerful and costly legal teams, to disprove these allegations and deflect or avoid liability.

 Claimants need to present clear and convincing evidence when alleging poor manufacturing processes, failure to warn of side effects, improper marketing, or even when trying to prove strict liability.
 Proving liability is no easy feat.

-Our dangerous drug lawyers acquire and dig through company testing procedures, study results, internal communications, and more to investigate manufacturers of dangerous drugs.
-We work with medical experts, pharmaceutical experts, and gather all other available documentation of your injuries and the drug company’s liability.
+At Buttafuoco & Associates, our dangerous drug lawyers in New York acquire company testing procedures, study results, internal communications, and more to investigate manufacturers of dangerous drugs.
+We work with medical and pharmaceutical experts, and gather extensive documentation of your injuries and the drug company’s liability.